MickeyYQA/rip_current_detection/README.md

 ## Dataset Preparation
 1. Collect and save images of near-shore conditions, including both rip currents and non-rip currents.
-2. Use the provided script to preprocess and convert images to a CSV file.
-See: grayingAndSizing.py and createCSV.py
+2. Use the provided script to preprocess, augment, and convert images to a CSV file.
+_See: data-augmentation.py and createCSV.py_

 ## Model Training
 Load the dataset from the CSV file and train the model.
-See: rip-model-train.py
+_See: rip-model-train.py_

 ## Real-time Detection
 Implement the real-time detection system with the Tello drone.
-See: rip-detect.py
+_See: rip-detect.py_